BDrury00/Critter-Twitter-Clone/README.md

 ## Refetching after tweeting

-An easy thing to miss: after tweeting, your own new tweet should pop into the feed:
+After tweeting, your own new tweet should pop into the feed:

 ![After a short delay, the newly-composed tweet appears at the top of the home feed](./assets/screenshots/tweet-in-feed.gif)